LogtalkDotOrg/logtalk3/manuals/sources/userman/protocols.rst

    :- end_protocol.

-If we need to create a lot of (dynamic) protocols at runtime, then is best to define a metaclass or a prototype with a predicate that will call this built-in predicate in order to provide more sophisticated behavior.
+If we need to create a lot of (dynamic) protocols at runtime, then it is best to define a metaclass or a prototype with a predicate that will call this built-in predicate in order to provide more sophisticated behavior.